JMarkstrom/fido2-tools-collection/mds-checker/readme.txt

 These features greatly simplify tasks related to AAGUID white-listing and aides the user in assessing the likelihood of performing successful attestation checks.
 In addition the utility helps the user assess current or pending security key certification status.

+The MDS registry file is verified before use (signing certificate chain anchored to a pinned GlobalSign Root R3 and RS256 signature), so only authentic FIDO Alliance blob data is consulted for matching and certification display.

 Installation
 ===========